-At some time or possibly multiple times, artisan miners mercury used to extract gold from milled rock extracted from the historical open pit workings (Figure 3).
-To assess the levels of contained, residual mercury, the Company collected a series of 10 samples of historical gold oxide tailings.

-Background levels of mercury were assayed and found to contain mercury with a mean of 0.412 ppm mercury (range: 0.055 - 2.231 ppm Hg).
+At some time or possibly multiple times, artisan miners used mercury to extract gold from milled rock extracted from the historical open pit workings.
+To assess the levels of contained, residual mercury, the Company collected a series of 10 samples historical of gold oxide tailings.
+Background levels of mercury were assayed and found to contain mercury with a mean of 0.412ppm mercury (range: 0.055 - 2.231ppm Hg).
 The protocols of the sampling collection method utilized are not known.

 Previously, in July 2004, the miners and the Company reached an agreement whereby all mining activities were formally ceased and all the miners were required to leave the Project Area.
 The miners, their families and belongings were relocated to nearby communities of their own choice.
 Each miner was given a severance package equivalent to what they might reasonably have been gained from continued mining of the concession for a period of one year.
-Following the miners'

-relocation, their shacks and buildings were dismantled and bulldozed, with the exception of a few structures that were, and are, used to house Canper's on-site security personnel.
+Following the miners' relocation, their shacks and buildings were dismantled and bulldozed, with the exception of a few structures that were, and are, used to house Canper's on-site security personnel.